Te Puke Wastewater Treatment Plant

 • New technology allows us to treat wastewater to a much higher quality - better for our environment and our local streams.

-Council has confirmed McConnell Dowell Constructors Ltd will design and build Te Puke’s new wastewater treatment plant.
+In October 2025 Council confirmed McConnell Dowell Constructors Ltd will design and build Te Puke’s new wastewater treatment plant.
 This decision followed a competitive Early Contractor Involvement process, supported by probity advice from Audit New Zealand and independent cost reviews to ensure transparency, value for money, and confidence in the delivery approach.

 The project will be delivered in stages: